Sending HTTP requests in your workflows

 |Other status code||If your app returns a code that isn't described in this table, then Shopify Plus assumes that there was a failure and it does not resend the POST request.|

-Also, this feature processes 202 status codes as though the request was processed.
+It is a known issue that this action processes 202 status codes as though the request was processed.

 - In your workflow, click Add action.